 Tyre size will play a part in this, of course.
-S and SE models come with 16in and 17in wheels respectively, and we'd strongly recommend you ask for a back-to-back test before committing to the 18in items that come with Premium, Premium SE and Premium GT versions.
+S and SE models come with 16in and 17in wheels respectively, and we'd strongly recommend you ask for a back-to-back test before committing to the 18in items that come with Play, Premium, Premium SE and Premium GT versions.

 At least the Kona’s pretty quiet once it’s up to speed, as the characterful three-cylinder note fades away.
 Wind noise seems well isolated, too, so there’s not much of a rush from around the side mirrors.